-Please call the Maryland Department of Health and Mental Hygiene's (DHMH) Eligibility Verification System (EVS) at 1-866-710-1447, on the date of service to verify member eligibility.
-You may also verify eligibility online using the DHMH's EVS system at https://encrypt.emdhealthchoice.org/emedicald/.
+Please call the Maryland Department of Health (MDH) Eligibility Verification System (EVS) at 1-866-710-1447, on the date of service to verify member eligibility.
+You may also verify eligibility online using the MDH's EVS system at https://encrypt.emdhealthchoice.org/emedicaid/.